unChaz/sci-fi-5e/srd/mechanics/situational_rules.md

 _Mechanical trap_

-A poisoned needle is hidden within a treasure chest’s lock, or in something else that a creature might open.
+A poisoned needle is hidden within a loot chest’s lock, or in something else that a creature might open.
 Opening the chest without the proper key causes the needle to spring out, delivering a dose of poison.

 When the trap is triggered, the needle extends 3 inches straight out from the lock.
 A creature within range takes 1 piercing damage and 11
 (2d10) poison damage, and must succeed on a DC 15 Constitution saving throw or be poisoned for 1 hour.